 What is a land loan?

-As the name implies, a land loan or vacant land loan is a type of home loan that borrowers obtain from a bank or other lender to purchase an empty block of land.
-The intention is usually so that the borrower can build a new home on the vacant land in the future.
+A land loan or vacant land loan is a type of home loan that borrowers obtain from a bank or other lender to purchase an empty block of land.
+The intention is usually that the borrower can build a new home on the vacant land.

 Are vacant land loans the same as construction loans?

-No. The main difference between vacant land loans and construction loans is that a construction loan sets a time limit on when the house must be completely built – usually a deadline of 1 to 3 years.
+No. The main difference between vacant land loans and construction loans is that a construction loan sets a time limit on when the house must be completely built – usually a deadline of one to three years.
+Land loans do not have this time pressure, so you don’t need to build straightaway.
+Construction loans also typically have a different process for releasing money compared to a land loan.
+The funds are progressively ‘drawn-down’ in stages as the construction proceeds, whereas for a land loan it is given all at once.

 Vacant land loans are often used instead of construction loans when the borrower knows that they won’t be able to commence or complete construction on the plot for at least 12 months.
 You can compare construction loans on the Canstar website.